1984 Men’s Gymnastics Team

 With a stellar lineup, the 1984 U.S. Men’s Gymnastics Team became the first American squad to win an Olympic gold medal in 80 years.

-Although introduced in the 1896 Olympic Games, gymnastics competitions were not standardized until the 1928 Olympics.
+Although introduced in the 1896 Olympic Games, gymnastics competitions were standardized years later in the 1928 Olympics.
 Women also began competing in the sport during the 1928 Olympics.
-Olympic gymnastics are grouped into three different divisions.

-Artistic gymnastics events for men include floor exercise, pommel horse, rings, vault, parallel bars, horizonal bar and combined (individual and team).
-Women’s artistic events include floor exercise, vault, uneven bars, balance beam and combined (individual and team).
+Events in men’s gymnastics include floor exercise, pommel horse, rings, vault, parallel bars, horizontal bar, and combined (individual and team).
+Women’s artistic events include floor exercise, vault, uneven bars, balance beam, and combined (individual and team).

 Rhythmic gymnastics became an Olympic sport practiced only by women in 1984.
-Rhythmic gymnastics events include rope, hoop, ball, clubs and ribbon with awards based on team, group, all-around and individual competitions.
+Events in women’s gymnastics include rope, hoop, ball, clubs, and ribbon, with awards based on team, group, all-around, and individual competitions.

-Trampoline gymnastics was first introduced at the 2000 Olympic Games as both a men’s and women’s event (individual only).
+Trampoline gymnastics was first introduced at the 2000 Olympic Games as both a men’s and women’s individual event.

-Shannon Miller is one of the most decorated gymnasts in the United States with a total of seven Olympic medals.
-She was inducted into the U.S. Olympic Hall of Fame in 2006 for individual achievements and in 2008 for team achievements.
+Shannon Miller is one of the most decorated gymnasts in the United States, with seven Olympic medals.
+She competed on the 1996 Olympic Women’s Gymnastics Team, also called the “Magnificent Seven,” who came together in competition to win the team gold medal in the Olympics that year.
+She was later inducted into the U.S. Olympic Hall of Fame in 2006 for individual achievements and in 2008 for her team achievements.

 With a stellar lineup, the 1984 U.S. Men’s Gymnastics Team became the first American squad to win an Olympic gold medal in 80 years.